How to Treat MXE Drug Addiction

 - Provide him with a variety of different treatment options.

 - Convey that it is his choice to enter treatment.

-If you do choose to employ a more confrontational approach such as by staging an intervention, there are ways to make the experience a positive and motivating one.
+If you do choose to employ a more confrontational approach such as by staging a properly arranged intervention, there are ways to make the experience a positive and motivating one.
 You may wish to get the help of a professional interventionist to make sure that the meeting is well planned, involves the right people, and is set up in the best possible way to encourage your loved one to enter a treatment program.

 Addiction treatment for drugs like MXE may take a variety of forms.
 Evidence-based treatments supported by research include the following 2:

 - Cognitive Behavioral Therapy (CBT) focuses on the relationship between a person’s thoughts, feelings, and behaviors.
 The goal of CBT is to identify and change negative thoughts that lead to destructive behaviors, such as drug use.
 CBT also teaches coping skills, helps those in recovery to anticipate and avoid high-risk situations, and increases a person’s sense of control over his own behavior.